-None of these amended IFRSs has a material impact on the Group's results and financial position for the current or prior period.
-The Group has not applied any new or amended IFRSs that is not yet effective for the current accounting period.
+None of these new or amended IFRS Accounting Standards has a material impact on the Group's results and financial position for the current or prior period.
+Although amendments to IAS 1 and IFRS Practice Statement 2 have no effect on the measurement or presentation of any item in the consolidation financial statements of the Group but affect the disclosure of accounting policies of the Group.
+The Group has not early applied any new or amended IFRS Accounting Standards that is not yet effective for the current accounting period.
+Impact on the applications of these amendments is summarised below.